parrenthesis/ml-model-serving-fastapi-docker/README.md

 - Server-side enrichment for consistency and governance
 - Docker for reproducible deploys; compose for local/PoC runs
 - Separate training from build (immutable images; faster CI)
+- Optional Prometheus metrics and structured logs for observability; batch support for throughput

 ## License
 MIT (code).
 Respect any data source restrictions.